 2. There aren’t enough attractions.

 Sometimes Guests visit Animal Kingdom only to find there aren’t many attractions, however there are plenty of things to see and do when you factor in all of the shows and animal walking trails in addition to rides.
 We understand the rush to rides like Avatar Flight of Passage, Expedition Everest and Kilimanjaro Safaris before the lines get long, but after doing those attractions plan to experience some of the park’s entertainment and explore animal walking trails.
 Maharajah Jungle Trek and Gorilla Falls Exploration Trails are not to be missed so you can spot tigers and gorillas, but there are additional animals to see in Discovery Island, Rafiki’s Planet Watch, and even DinoLand U.S.A. (with the American Crocodile between the Boneyard and Restaurantosaurus).
-Plus, Festival of the Lion King is scheduled to return “mid-May”!
+Plus, Festival of the Lion King has returned!

 3. It’s not the park for foodies.